stephenh/stephenh.github.com/_posts/2010-07-18-publishing-to-maven-repos-with-ivy.markdown

 Will publish a jar to `~/.m2` for other local projects to pull in your latest/uncommitted changes.

-Since we're going through the `maven-local` `<ibiblio/>` resolver, Ivy automatically handles latest-`SNAPSHOT` checking and we don't have to bother with any `~/.ivy2/cache`-busting tricks like I talked about in [Ivy Is Useful](/2009/04/23/ivy-is-useful.html).
+Since we're going through the `local-m2` `<ibiblio/>` resolver, Ivy automatically handles latest-`SNAPSHOT` checking and we don't have to bother with any `~/.ivy2/cache`-busting tricks like I talked about in [Ivy Is Useful](/2009/04/23/ivy-is-useful.html).

 Though if you're using [IvyDE](http://ant.apache.org/ivy/ivyde/) and workspace resolution of dependencies, Eclipse should setup all of the cross-project references correctly and you won't have to constantly publish `SNAPSHOT` jars just for local consumption each time you make a change.